 Finally, it should be no surprise that plain ol’ water makes for a good kidney drink.

-No, you don’t need special water to get the benefits.
-There’s no evidence that products like alkaline water do anything for our kidneys.
+No, you don’t need special alkaline water to get the benefits.
+There is no evidence that products like alkaline water do anything for our health.

 If you need to limit fluids, be sure to stick to your fluid restriction.
 Adding in more fluids when it’s not advised can be harmful to your health.